 APD makes arrest in West Side slaying

 Jun.
-23—ALBUQUERQUE, N.M. — Police on Tuesday arrested Estevan Paiz in the shooting death of a man whose body was left in a Northwest Albuquerque roadway last week.
+24—Police on Tuesday arrested Estevan Paiz in the shooting death of a man whose body was left in a Northwest Albuquerque roadway last week.

 Albuquerque police found the body of Emilio C de Baca, 22, on June 16 lying in the 6400 block of Western Trail NW, according to a Metro Court criminal complaint.